Th1nhNg0/tvpl-crawler/README.md

 - **Data Accuracy:** The scraped data may not be complete, accurate, or up-to-date.
 Always verify information from official sources.
 - **Legal Compliance:** Ensure your use complies with Vietnamese laws, international copyright laws, and the website's terms of service.
 Web scraping may be restricted in some jurisdictions.
 - **Usage Risk:** Use this tool responsibly.
 The authors are not liable for any misuse, damages, or legal consequences arising from its use.
-- **No Warranty:** This software is provided "as is" without warranty of any kind.
+- **No Warranty:** This software is provided "as is" without warranty of any kind, express or implied.